DavidVollmers/Comfyg/docs/docs/security.md

 | `COMFYG_SystemClientId`     | The client ID of the system client.     |
 | `COMFYG_SystemClientSecret` | The client secret of the system client. |

+You can read more about all supported environment variables [here](hosting.md#environment-variables).

 > [!IMPORTANT]
 > The system client can always access, edit and delete all values of the Comfyg store.
 It should only be used for client
 > setup and in emergency cases.